RunMat

 GitHub

-hold controls whether subsequent plotting commands append to the current axes or replace existing plot objects.
-The state is tracked per axes, so different subplots can have different hold settings.
+hold controls whether new plotting commands append to the current axes or replace existing plot objects.
+Per-axes hold state and command forms follow MATLAB semantics.

 How hold works